Focus on Physicians:

 Simply put, outcome goals are the big results you want to achieve.
 And process goals are the small and meaningful steps you take to achieve those larger goals.
 These are the actions and behaviors that are within your control.
 So how do you get started with creating your own process goals?
 In this article, I’ll walk you through the process.
 As the Chinese philosopher Lao Tzu said, “The journey of a thousand miles begins with one step.”
 Think of each process goal as one of those single steps.

 In a previous article I explained the difference between outcome goals and process goals.
-Simply put, outcome goals are the big results you want to achieve.
-And process goals are the small and meaningful steps you take to achieve those larger goals.
-These are the actions and behaviors that are within your control.
+Simply put, outcome goals are the big-picture results you want to achieve.
+Process goals, on the other hand, are the small,meaningful steps you take along the way.
+They are the actions and behaviors that are within your control, and they’re where real change happen

-Process goals are typically SMART goals.
+Most effective process goals follow the SMART framework.
 That means that they are

-The template I outline below is a great place to begin.
-Set a timer for 15 minutes, 30 minutes or an hour, and just start writing.
-By the time the timer stops, you’ll have created something that you can build on.
+The template below is a simple and effective place to begin.
+Set a timer for 15, 30, or 60 minutes, and just start writing.
+Don’t worry about getting it perfect.
+By the time the timer goes off, you’ll have something concrete—and that’s far more useful than staying stuck in your head.

 Getting Started with Process Goals